dotnet/android/README.md

 # Support

-.NET Android is now part of .NET 6+ and follows the same support lifecycle as the [MAUI Support Lifecycle][maui-support-lifecycle].
+.NET for Android is now part of .NET 6+ and follows the same support lifecycle as the [MAUI Support Lifecycle][maui-support-lifecycle].

-Support for classic Xamarin.Android will end on **May 1, 2024** as per the [Xamarin Support Policy][xamarin-support-policy]:
+Support for Xamarin.Android ended on **May 1, 2024** as per the [Xamarin Support Policy][xamarin-support-policy]:

-> Xamarin support will end on May 1, 2024 for all classic Xamarin SDKs.
-Android 13 will be the final version classic Xamarin.Android will target.
+> Xamarin support ended on May 1, 2024 for all Xamarin SDKs including Xamarin.Forms.
+Android API 34 and Xcode 15 SDKs (iOS and iPadOS 17, macOS 14) are the final versions Xamarin targets from existing Xamarin SDKs (i.e. no new APIs are planned).

 [maui-support-lifecycle]: https://dotnet.microsoft.com/en-us/platform/support/policy/maui
 [xamarin-support-policy]: https://dotnet.microsoft.com/en-us/platform/support/policy/xamarin